Introduction to permissions

 For example, if a user is given access to the full championship in one group and only one event in another group, he will have access to the full championship.

-- the rule name - used to represent the rule in the group selection
+- the profile name - used to represent the profile in the group selection

-The data rules represent the data accessible by a certain group.
+The data rules represent the data accessible by a certain profile.

 A new rule can be added using the Add New Data Rule Button: